 Gary Lineker: the unlikely voice of reason in modern Britain

-Former player turned broadcaster talks candidly about social media vitriol and why he is on the remain side of the Brexit debate
+Former player turned broadcaster talks candidly about social media vitriol and Brexit

 England’s Gary Lineker celebrates scoring England’s opening goal against the Republic of Ireland in their 1990 World Cup match, one the striker remembers for a particularly embarrassing moment.
 Photograph: Billy Stickland/Inpho